The Day After the Super Bowl

 Still, football is such an important part of the American lifestyle and experience.
 One has to actively stay away from the drama because we as a society are bombarded constantly.
-I’m not against football or the NFL, although I think this past season has exposed some damaging things about the NFL.
+I’m not against football or the NFL, although I think the recent past has exposed some damaging things about the NFL.
 From the now-infamous Ray Rice video and spiraling domestic violence story to an uncapped concussion settlement for NFL players who sued the league, the NFL looked like a contemptuous corporation constantly in “Spin Mode” and lacking compassion.

 Personally, I didn’t care about the teams.
 It was an event… with commercials.
-The Super Bowl is a manifestation of America—loud, bright, athletic, and brash.
+The Super Bowl is a manifestation of America — loud, bright, athletic, and brash.
 It’s such an American institution; I can’t help wondering if other countries view the Super Bowl the same way.
 I’m sure the Brits find American football to be this crazy weird thing that sort of resembles rugby with pads and helmets.
 What do “futbol countries” think of this distinctly American sport?
 Questions and more questions.

-So what does an NFL fan do now?
-I’m not much of one so I can’t figure it out.
-Although, all things considered, I’m glad it’s all over.
+So, what does an NFL fan do now?
+I’m not much of one, so I can’t figure it out.
+Although, all things considered, I’m glad it’s all over..